OdatNurd/ScopeView/README.md

 you quit Sublime still have it turned on when you restart Sublime.
 The default is to have this turned on.

-* `display_scope_at_eof` controls whether the inline scope display appears at the bottom of the file or on the line under the first caret in the file.
+* `display_at_eof` controls whether the inline display appears at the bottom of the file or on the line under the first caret in the file.
 The default for this is the line under the file, but for clarity in the YouTube video this was turned on.

 ### ScopeView: View Scopes (alt+shift+s)